coil-kt/coil/docs/image_requests.md

 # Image Requests

-`ImageRequests` are [value objects](https://publicobject.com/2019/06/10/value-objects-service-objects-and-glue/) that provide all the necessary information for an [ImageLoader](image_loaders.md) to load an image.
+`ImageRequest`s are [value objects](https://publicobject.com/2019/06/10/value-objects-service-objects-and-glue/) that provide all the necessary information for an [ImageLoader](image_loaders.md) to load an image.

-`ImageRequests` can be created using a builder:
+`ImageRequest`s can be created using a builder:

 ```kotlin
 val request = ImageRequest.Builder(context)